 The Outer World Reflects the Inner

-In my private practice where I meet one-on-one with individuals, I ask people to share the experience of their week.
-I ask them to describe to me their outer world—their relationships, their work life, their challenges and successes, etc. And from that description, I can usually be pretty precise in extracting their inner programming.
+In my private practice where I meet one-on-one with individuals, I always start out by asking people to share the experience of their week.
+I ask them to describe to me their outer world—their relationships, their work life, their challenges and successes, I want to know the nitty-gritty experiences.
+And from that description, I can usually be pretty precise in extracting their inner programming.
 I can see their belief systems, their fear-based habitual behaviors, their old wounding, etc.

 For instance, you might be are aware that you are really angry with your brother-in-law.
 He has been belittling you for years with sarcastic comments, and he also doesn’t treat your sister very well.
 You find yourself very angry with him.
 In my world, anger is a signal that your boundaries are being crossed.

-Let’s say that, from the full details you share about your story, I extracted a whole set of deep conditioning in your inner world: a belief that you can’t be seen or heard, and if you speak up, you will be abandoned.
+Let’s say that, from the full details you share about your story, I extracted a whole set of deep conditioning in your inner world: a belief that you can’t be seen or heard, and if you speak up, you will harm other people, and you will be attacked, abandoned.
 Your belief is that you can’t ask for what you want and still be safe.
 (This is just an example.
-There aren’t any projections we can really make about your system off the bat; I would have to go in and take a look and see what lights up while you describe your life.)
+There aren’t any projections we can really make about your system, everyone is hugely unique; I would have to go in and take a look and see what lights up while you describe your life.)

 In our example, these beliefs are hard-wired inside of you; they are deep subconscious patterns wired into your body and psyche.
 And they are mirroring—they are extending into space.
 These beliefs, habits, and old wounding are shaping vast space.
 They are a magnetic current—similar to the magnetic pull of an electron to a proton—a current emerging, creating the appearance of material form.